agiletodd/agiletodd.github.io/about.md

     {% endif %}
 {% endfor %}

 Thank you for visiting!
 This blog is intended to be a melting pot of contributions from the Scrum community.
 This blog **is not** the definitive guide for Scrum!
-The Scrum guide was developed by Ken Schwaber and Jeff Sutherland and can be found. [http://www.scrumguides.org/](http://www.scrumguides.org/). **This is** a place for metholodgy, tips and tricks for ceremonies, and any surrounding material that may advance your implementation of Scrum.
+The Scrum guide was developed by Ken Schwaber and Jeff Sutherland and can be found at [http://www.scrumguides.org/](http://www.scrumguides.org/). **This is** a place for metholodgy, practices, principles, thoughts, a hypothesis and/or any surrounding material that may advance an implementation of Scrum.

 This website is developed using GitHub Pages and made pretty with the Jekyll theme [https://github.com/codeinventory/codeinventory.github.io](https://github.com/codeinventory/codeinventory.github.io)